 Payment to be made by bank transfer prior to session.

-After you have made contact I will invite you for an initial 20 minute session either by telephone or on Zoom.
+After you have made contact, I will invite you for an initial 15 minute meeting either by telephone or on Zoom.
 This is free of charge.

 It gives you an idea of whether you feel that you can work with me.
-It also enables me to decide if I feel that I am suitable to work with you or whether I feel another counsellor might be more suitable for your needs.
+It also enables me to decide if I feel that I am the right counsellor for you to work with, or whether I feel another therapist might be more suitable for your needs.

-If you would like to take advantage of the beautiful local countryside I offer Walk & Talk Therapy.
-This may suit some people, as it may be easier to open up for some walking side by side.
+If you would like to take advantage of the beautiful local countryside, I offer Walk & Talk Therapy.
+This may suit you, as it may be easier to open up when walking side by side without direct eye contact.

-I am a trained mindfulness teacher and I often use mindfulness in my sessions, I can also offer pure mindfulness sessions to those who are interested.
+I am a trained mindfulness teacher and I often use mindfulness therapy in my sessions.
+I can also offer pure mindfulness sessions if you prefer.

 Before beginning our work, we will agree on an initial number of sessions, after which we will review our progress and if we both agree that further therapy will be of benefit, sessions can continue.

 Everything said in the counselling room is confidential.
-Once you are comfortable with your weekly sessions, you will find the freedom to speak in confidence is of great value.
+Once you are comfortable with your therapy sessions, you will find the freedom to speak in confidence is of great value.